 A big part of what you get with a good fly fishing guide is an opportunity to learn about equipment.
-Year in and year out I see people bring their own gear, most of the time this gear needs to be adjusted.
-I always bring fishing rods for my clients just in case what they bring isn’t up to my standards.
-Basically, if you fish with me you can bring your own gear or fish mine, it’s up to you.
+I always bring fishing rods for my clients just in case what they bring isn’t up to date.
+If you fish with me you can bring your own gear or fish mine, it’s up to you.
 That said, you should be warned, fishing my stuff often leads to hundreds of dollars being spent afterwards.

 Having the right gear makes a difference and some days it’s the difference between an easy day and a hard day.
 I try to stay up to speed on the latest greatest fly rods, fly lines and fly reels.
 Keeping up on all the stuff comes at a pretty good expense and there’s a lot of trial and error but the final result is pure awesomeness.
 In my boat during steelhead season you’ll find several Spey rods and reels plus a couple dozen different lines and sink tips.
 There is literally no situation I am not ready to address when it comes to equipment.